-She has a blues edge to her music.
-Some of her biggest influences have been Townes VanSandt, Lightnin Hopkins, Hazel Dickens, Del McCoury, Earl Scruggs, Al Green, Gillian Welsh and John Hartford.
+Some of her biggest influences have been Townes VanSandt, Lightnin Hopkins, Hazel Dickens, Al Green, and John Hartford.

 Mia Edsall is an active, sports oriented, musician, horse trainer from Central Idaho.
 Her genre could be described as Country, Old Timey, Bluegrass, Singer Songwriter, Outlaw Country or Folk.
 She plays claw hammer and Scruggs style banjo, guitar and harp in addition to singing.

 Her parents met at a college choir weekend in Vermont, so she was bred to sing.
 Her father Hanson Carroll was a notable photographer and camp fire singer/ player.
 At age 15 she got her first banjo and practiced.
 Upon graduation from boarding school in Providence R.I., she drove to Ketchum,Idaho in her early 20's.
 Before that she spent a ski season as an Au Pair girl in Chamonix, France.

 Always a guitar and banjo close by, she jammed with others and practiced with vinyl records in a dark room for hours, learning songs by ear with no formal training.